RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-operatorhub.md

 ### Step 3: Inspect your database services

-Once you have created your database via Redis Enterprise, the operator will detect the change and create Kubernetes services that expose the database.
+Once you have created your database via Redis Enterprise, the operator detects the change and create Kubernetes services that expose the database.
 The databases are named according to the database name.
-For example, if you called your database "`test`", kubectl will show these services:
+For example, if you called your database "`test`", kubectl shows these services:

 ```sh
 % kubectl get services